-Tip #4.
-Use Night Shift Mode
+4. Use Night Shift mode

-Tip #5.
-Enable Low Power Mode
+5. Enable Low Power Mode

-Tip #6.
-Disable Location Services
+6. Disable Location Services on iPhone

-Settings → Privacy → Location Services → Turn off Location Services.
+Go to Settings → Privacy → Location Services → Turn off Location Services.

-Tip #7.
-Turn OFF Background App Refresh
+7. Turn off Background App Refresh

 Alternatively, you can turn off Background App Refresh for a particular app.
 On the Background App Refresh screen, you can see a list of apps that get refreshed in the background.
 You can disable the toggle for individual apps to turn off Background App Refresh.

 Apple and third-party developers add and remove some features from their apps.
-While Apple does it once a year, third-party developers follow this practice twice or thrice a month.
+While Apple does it once a year, third-party developers follow this practice numerous times per month.
 Updates kill the bugs inside the apps and thus enhance the performance of iPhone apps.

 As mentioned above, Apple updates its stock apps every year.
 In June, Apple sends invitations to iOS developers to attend its Worldwide Developers Conference (WWDC).
-This is the time when Apple introduces its iOS update.
+This is around the time when Apple introduces its iOS update.
 The company makes some significant changes and upgrades in the operating system.

-That’s pretty much all for now!
+That’s all for now!